mkosir/typescript-style-guide/README.md

 ### Go to 👉 [TypeScript Style Guide](https://mkosir.github.io/typescript-style-guide/)

+### What

+As any code style guide is opinionated, TypeScript Style Guide is no different as it tries to set conventions (sometimes arbitrary) that govern our code.

+Since "consistency is the key", guide strives to enforce majority of the rules by using automated tooling as ESLint, TypeScript, Prettier, etc.
+Still certain design and architectural decisions must be followed which are described with conventions bellow.

+### Why

-As project grow in size and complexity, maintaining code quality and ensuring consistent practices becomes increasingly challenging.
-Defining and following a standard way to write TypeScript applications brings consistent codebase and faster development cycles.
+- As project grow in size and complexity, maintaining code quality and ensuring consistent practices becomes increasingly challenging.
+- Defining and following a standard way to write TypeScript applications brings consistent codebase and faster development cycles.

-**Contributing**
+- No need to discuss code styles in code reviews.
+- Saves development team time and energy.

+### Contributing

 All contributions are welcome!
 Open a [PR](https://github.com/mkosir/typescript-style-guide/blob/main/.github/pull_request_template.md), [issue](https://github.com/mkosir/typescript-style-guide/issues/new/choose) or [discussion](https://github.com/mkosir/typescript-style-guide/discussions/new/choose).